romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-A software development team is planning to introduce a CodeQL analysis workflow to their GitHub repository.
+Q: A software development team is planning to introduce a CodeQL analysis workflow to their GitHub repository.
 Where can they specify CodeQL queries for use with code scanning?
 <details><summary>Show the answer</summary><p>

 - **In a dedicated CodeQL configuration file within their repository, referenced in the workflow file**